parallelvirtualcluster/pvc/docs/architecture/cluster.md

 ## Node Layout: Considering how nodes are laid out

-A production-grade PVC cluster requires 3 nodes running the PVC Daemon software.
+A production-grade PVC cluster requires at least 3 nodes running the PVC Daemon software.
 1-node clusters are supported for very small clusters, home labs, and testing, but provide no redundancy; they should not be used in production situations.

 ### Node Functions: Coordinators versus Hypervisors

-Within PVC, a given node can have one of two main functions: it can be a "Coordinator" or a "Hypervisor".
+Within PVC, a given node can have one of two main functions: "Coordinator" or "Hypervisor".

 #### Coordinators

 Coordinators are a special set of 3 or 5 nodes with additional functionality.
 The coordinator nodes run, in addition to the PVC software itself, a number of databases and additional functions which are required by the whole cluster.
 An odd number of coordinators is *always* required to maintain quorum, though there are diminishing returns when creating more than 3.
 These additional functions are:

-0. The Zookeeper database containing the cluster state and configuration
+0. The Zookeeper database cluster containing the cluster state and configuration
-0. The DNS aggregation Patroni PostgreSQL database containing DNS records for all client networks
+0. The Patroni PostgreSQL database cluster containing DNS records for managed networks and provisioning configurations
 0. The FRR EBGP route reflectors and upstream BGP peers

 In addition to these functions, coordinators can usually also run all other PVC node functions.